converged-computing/flux-cloud/README.md

 ## TODO

- - up should also install operator (separate function)
- - should be separate command to just apply
  - should have generic template provided by library
  - cloud-select could estimate the cost?
  - command mode that only shows commands?
- - check if something already exists before create/delete
+ - check if cluster already exists before create/delete
- - make experiment attributes more easily accessible (class? functions?)
- - script confirmation should look nicer (bash colors and better spacing?)
  - automated container build
  - linting and checks
  - pretty documentation